adammiller/jquery.simpleValidation.js/README.md

 A simpler approach to client-side validation.

-- No initialization
+- No initialization.
-- Data attribute driven
+- Data attribute driven.
-- Validation on change
+- Validation on change.
-- Pass/Fail validation testing
+- Pass/Fail validation testing.
 - Events handled on the body element, not bound to every, single, form, element.
-- No extra js configuration (unless you want to, natch)
+- No extra js configuration (unless you're into that sort of thing).

 ## Example Usage